 Patents.
 PolyPid has five published Patent Cooperation Treaty, or PCT, applications, of which four have been nationalized in most or all of the countries listed above, and national stage filings of the fifth are planned for early 2015.
-These and other patent applications in preparation are designed to provide several layers of protection for PolyPid's unique controlled and prolonged drug delivery technology, including protection of the composition per se, methods of producing those compositions and their use in different medical applications.
-Among other things, these patents applications are intended to protect the use of PolyPid's unique technology for the delivery of different types of drugs from small molecules through peptides, and up to nucleic acid-based drugs such as siRNA and DNA.
+These and other patent applications in preparation are designed to provide several layers of protection for PolyPid's unique controlled and prolonged drug delivery technology, including protection on the composition per se, methods of producing those compositions and their use in different medical applications.
+Among other things, these patents applications are intended to protect the use of different types of drugs from small molecules through peptides, and up to nucleic acid-based drugs such as siRNA and DNA.
+Several of these patent applications have pending claims that will cover the PolyPid first product, BonyPid (for local treatment of bone voids, bone defects and bone fractures), as well as its use.

 Examination of several of PolyPid's patent applications is underway in the United States, Europe, China, Japan and Israel (requests for examinations of PolyPid's patent application were also filed in Australia, Canada and India, to date, examination of the applications in these jurisdictions has not started).
+We received a notice of allowance of one application in the US, and one patent application received a notice before acceptance in Israel.
+Two of PolyPid's applications are in the PCT stage.